We use imperatives

-We use Imperatives to tell someone to do something or to give instructions, orders, warnings or directions.
+to tell someone to do something or to give instructions, orders, warnings, directions, etc.

 Imperatives are divided into two groups: